1. What is asbestos?

 5. Are all asbestos fibres dangerous?

-It is safer to assume that all asbestos fibres are dangerous!
+, however, it is safer to assume that all asbestos fibres are dangerous!
 But they are only dangerous if you inhale them — there is no evidence of disease from water supplies contaminated by asbestos.

 6. Legislation regarding asbestos